micmejia/bible-dump/AMPC/Matthew/Matt 16.md

-But Jesus turned [^n]away from Peter and said to him, Get behind Me, Satan!
-You are in My way [an offense and a hindrance and a snare to Me]; for you are [^o]minding what partakes not of the nature _and_ quality of God, but of men.
+But Jesus turned away from Peter and said to him, Get behind Me, Satan!
+You are in My way [an offense and a hindrance and a snare to Me]; for you are minding what partakes not of the nature _and_ quality of God, but of men.